Biblical Answer

 what does the bible say about drinking alcohol

-The Bible speaks to the issue of drinking alcohol in various ways.
-On one hand, it condemns acts of drunkenness vigorously and speaks against the use of alcohol as a beverage.
+The Bible speaks about drinking alcohol in various passages, with some condemning acts of drunkenness and others viewing it as a gift from God.
 In Proverbs 20:1, it is written, "Wine is a mocker, strong drink a brawler, and whoever is intoxicated by it is not wise."
-This passage highlights the dangers of excessive drinking and the foolishness that can result from it.
-Additionally, the Bible warns of the consequences of drinking, stating that it can lead to perishing, affliction, and even death (Proverbs 23:29-35).
+This passage highlights the dangers of excessive drinking and the negative consequences that can result from it.
+On the other hand, in Romans 14:14, it is stated that "I know and am convinced by the Lord Jesus that nothing is unclean in itself; but it is unclean for anyone who thinks it unclean."
+This verse suggests that certain foods and drinks, including alcohol, are not inherently evil but can become a problem if they are used excessively or in a way that harms others.

 Ask a new question and get AI Christian answers instantly.